Kent (band): Tillbaka till samtiden and Box 1991–2008 (2007–2008)

-During December 2006 – 2007 the band announced—on two different occasions—that they had started recording their seventh Swedish studio album, and that guitarist Harri Mänty had decided to leave the band.
+In November 2006, the band started recording their seventh studio album.
+On 10 January 2007, it was announced that guitarist Harri Mänty had decided to leave the band after ten years.

 On 18 July 2007, the band announced the title and release date of their new album, Tillbaka till samtiden (Swedish for "Back to the Present").
 Its official release was on 17 October 2007 but many stores began selling it five days in advance due to an internet leak of the album.
 The first single of the album was released on 17 September 2007 with the title "Ingenting" (Swedish for "Nothing").
 The band played four songs at a private gig in Denmark where their new album premiered.
 The sound of the album has been described as more electro based rock.
 Due to the speed in which the tour's concerts were sold out, the band added seven extra concerts to their Scandinavian tour.
-As well, lead singer Joakim Berg has remarked that Tillbaka till samtiden contains some of his favourite material he has recorded.
-They were also presented with Album of the Year and Group of the Year at the 2008 Swedish Grammy Awards.
-They went on to win a Rockbjörnen (Swedish for "The rock bear") award for Swedish Album of the Year and a P3 Guld award for Swedish Group of the Year.
+Between November 2007 and March 2008, the band did 48 shows in total.
+Lead singer Joakim Berg has remarked that Tillbaka till samtiden contains some of his favourite material he has recorded.
+They were presented with Best Album and Best Group at the 2008 Swedish Grammy Awards.
+They went on to win a Rockbjörnen Award for Best Swedish Album and a P3 Guld Award for Best Group.

+Kent's 2008 summer tour began on 27 June and was a mix of music festivals and their own concerts.
+At a concert in Norrköping on 1 August 2008, Berg said: "This is perhaps the best song that has ever been written in Swedish, it's called "Mannen i den vita hatten"."
 Kent released the compilation Box 1991–2008, featuring all their previous studio albums and previously unreleased material, in all Nordic countries on 29 October 2008.

+In October 2008, their 2002 song "VinterNoll2" was included in Guitar Hero World Tour, becoming the first and to date only Swedish-language song to be included in a Guitar Hero game.

 On 23 December 2008, Kent released a new song, "På drift?".
-"Kent wishes you all a Merry Christmas and a Happy New Year by offering a brand new song for free," the band writes on the website (kent.nu).
+"Kent wishes you all a Merry Christmas and a Happy New Year by offering a brand new song for free," the band writes on their website (kent.nu).